TL;DR

 - Confirm the final details to finalize the deposit.

-[!TIP] Choosing a Reason: AdSense revenue is fundamentally classified as ‘Business Income’ from ‘Ad Revenue (940300)’.
-For consistency with Korean tax reporting (Global Income Tax), selecting
+[!TIP] Choosing a reason: AdSense revenue is classified as ‘Business Income’ from ‘Ad Revenue (940300)’.
+For consistency with Korean tax reporting (Global Income Tax),

-Resident's Business Income>Ad Revenueis highly recommended.
-If the amount is very small and occasional, some users useOther Incomefor simplicity.
+Resident's Business Income>Ad Revenueis the recommended choice.
+If the annual amount is very small, some useOther Incomefor simplicity.